Quansight/.github/CODE_OF_CONDUCT.md

 * A permanent or temporary ban from some or all Quansight spaces (mailing lists, GitHub repos, in-person events, etc.)
 * Assistance to the complainant with a report to other bodies (e.g., institutional offices or appropriate law enforcement agencies)
-* An imposed vacation or removal from Quansight employment/affiliation (for Quansight personnel/affiliates)
 * Publishing an account of the incident and calling for the resignation of the reportee(s) from their responsibilities (usually pursued when Quansight lacks formal authority: this may be appropriate if the person is an external event leader, if they refuse to recuse themselves from a conflict of interest, or similar)
 * Any other response that Quansight deems necessary and appropriate to the situation
+* Referral to the appropriate HR staff for Quansight employees.
 * At Quansight events, if a participant engages in behavior that violates this Code of Conduct, the organizers and staff may take any action they deem appropriate